diomirox/erdnes/README.md

 ## QueueRunner - Execute Tasks Sequentially

-The `QueueRunner` class allows you to execute tasks one by one in a specified order.
+The `QueueRunner` class empowers you to execute tasks one by one in a specified order.
 This can be particularly useful when you need to ensure that a series of tasks are completed sequentially.

-### Importing the `QueueRunner` class
+### Importing the `QueueRunner` Class

 ```typescript
 import { QueueRunner } from "erdnes";